greysonofusa/Arch-Gaming/README.md

 Version 4 Waybar
 ![Waybar Preview](overview.png)
 ![Waybar Preview](waybar-1080p-preview.png)![Desktop Preview](wallpaper.jpg)
-### Installation Instructions: Complete System Install:
+# New Install - Installation Instructions: Complete System Install
+### Arch + Mango ( waybar, wofi, wtype) + CachyOS Kernel:
 Disclaimer: If you don't have an AM5 CPU and a NVIDIA RTX GPU this probably won't work for you!
-Boot into the Arch Linux Live USB, connect to the internet, and run the following commands:
+Boot into the Arch Linux Live USB[https://archlinux.org/download/], connect to the internet, and run the following commands:
 ```bash
 # 1. Download the repository
 git clone https://github.com/greysonofusa/Arch-Gaming.git